Christmas in Texas

 Day 1: Heading south out of Kansas brings us to Oklahoma City by mid-day.
 Here we visit the Myriad Gardens and Crystal Bridge which are decorated in their holiday finest.
 Later we drive on to Chickasha where a community effort has helped to put on a dazzling light display in Shannon Springs Park.
 The Chickasha Festival of Lights has been recognized as one of the top ten holiday light shows in the nation and features over 3.5 million twinkling lights.
 Night in Chickasha.

 2: Our first stop in the state of Texas is at the Fort Worth Stockyards.
 A short tour gives us a feel for the days when the Stockyards were the last major stop along the Chisholm Trail to rest and purchase supplies before continuing north.
-There will be time to look around before we continue to Dallas.
-This evening we visit the Dallas Arboretum.
-Holiday at the Arboretum features a 30-foot tall tree at the center of the gardens, as well as the magnificent The 12 Days of Christmas outdoor exhibit with 25-foot-tall Victorian-style gazebos depicting scenes from the traditional carol.
-Night in Dallas.
+There will be time to look around before we continue on to Temple for the night.